ICS496/aja-dropbox.github.io/index.md

 **(to add)**

 ### Application Design
 AJA Dropbox is based upon the features our client would like to have.
 The main goal is to have a program that rarely needs maintenance as they possess no coding knowledge.
-We are developing a website that would allow the user to maintain the program script itself by creating features that will change the script when neccessary changes are needed.
+We are developing an application that would allow the user to maintain the program script itself by creating features that will change the script when neccessary changes are needed.

 ### Data Model
 This is our prototype Data Model in which we hope to base our collections off of.
 This is a design choice that we are currently working in progress.